hkfuertes/rockbox/README.md

 If you still want to try you need to do the following:

 - have an Innioasis Y1 with ADB enabled
+- root the device (if you want to be able to shut it down)
 - download the latest release APK
 - `adb install rockbox-[release].apk`
 - either use one of the preinstalled themes or supply your own in the rockbox folder on the SD card